trsong/trsong.github.io/_posts/2020-02-01-DailyQuestionsFeb.md

 ```
 -->

+### Apr 8, 2020  \[Hard\] RGB Element Array Swap
+---
+> **Question:** Given an array of strictly the characters 'R', 'G', and 'B', segregate the values of the array so that all the Rs come first, the Gs come second, and the Bs come last.
+You can only swap elements of the array.
+>
+> Do this in linear time and in-place.
+>
+> For example, given the array `['G', 'B', 'R', 'R', 'B', 'R', 'G']`, it should become `['R', 'R', 'R', 'G', 'G', 'B', 'B']`.

 ### Apr 7, 2020 \[Medium\] Making Changes
 ---
 > **Question:** Given a list of possible coins in cents, and an amount (in cents) n, return the minimum number of coins needed to create the amount n.
 If it is not possible to create the amount using the given coin denomination, return None.